 - The Roomba 960 is usually 200$ cheaper than Roomba 980.

-Keep studying for some important differences you may not know about these Roomba vacuums (explored in-depth).
+Keep studying for the differences explored in-depth.
 And if you don’t have time to know all the major-minor feature differences, here is a link to skip to the conclusion.

 - Side-By-Side Comparison Chart : Roomba 960 vs 980

 - Key Differences between the Roomba 960 and 980: